 Writing down goals, keeping them within reasonable limits and making gradual changes is a good way to improve your lifestyle habits.
 Record your yearly goals and make a monthly “action plan” to get you there.
 This sets you up for success and will certainly get you on the path to optimal health and happiness!
 Here’s to an amazing 2015!

-Here’s a refreshing smoothie recipe to get you off to a healthy start.
+Here’s a refreshing green tea smoothie recipe to get your new year off to a healthy start.

 - 1 tsp vanilla extract

 - Place all ingredients into a blender and blend until smooth and creamy.
 Garnish with a sprinkle of nutmeg or cinnamon, if desired.

 - The Best Baked Brie with Apricot Jam & Almonds - December 3, 2019